ja-mf/ja-mf.github.io/index.md

  Currently, I'm doing an MSc on Electrical Engineering at <a href="http://www.usm.cl">UTFSM</a>, where my research is centered on developing adaptive filtering techniques for clinical psychopathology assesment.
 It's kind of specific but I'm mostly interested in the intersection of mathematics, music and psychology.
-That leaded me naturally to neuroscience, after I completed a bachelor's degree on Telematics engineering, where I worked as a research assistant on cryptography.
+That led me naturally to neuroscience, after I completed a bachelor's degree on Telematics engineering, where I worked as a research assistant on cryptography.